kodeFant/driftercode.com/content/blog/hundred-days-of-haskell-day-one/index.md

 Inspired by the project, I bought myself a new Haskell book.
 I think I already regret that buy 😄 It looks just as uninspiring as every other guide (no real web applications), but I might give it a try.

-I will probably mainly use IHP to boost this Haskell challenge to make web stuff.
+I will probably mainly use IHP for this Haskell challenge to make more or less useful web stuff.

 ## One hour of Haskell a day